Easy Ways to Help Protect Yourself from Popular Fraud Schemes

 - Don’t choose the same password for multiple accounts and use a combination of symbols, upper and lowercase letters, and numbers.
 Be sure to change your passwords regularly and if you write them down, keep them somewhere safe.

-- Never provide any passwords or financial credentials to anyone requesting them over phone or email.
+- Never provide any passwords or financial credentials to anyone requesting them via a phone call, email, or text message.
 Legitimate financial institutions and businesses will never ask for that information.

 - Make sure computers are up to date with malware and security settings.